mathematic-inc/ts-japi/README.md

 review.
 If we accept the proposal, a Mathematic maintainer or agent will open the implementation pull request.

-Only Mathematic organization members, repository collaborators, and approved maintenance bots may open pull requests.
-Outside pull requests are closed automatically.
+GitHub restricts pull request creation to Mathematic maintainers and repository collaborators who have write, maintain, or admin access, plus authorized maintenance agents.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for the full process and development instructions.

 ## License